Jakob Edelstein

-Jakob Edelstein (AKA Yacov, Yaakov, Jakub Edelstein or Edlstein; 25 July 1903 – 20 June 1944) was a Czechoslovak Zionist, social democrat and the first Jewish Elder in the Theresienstadt ghetto.
+Jakob Edelstein (also written as Yacov, Yaakov, Jakub Edelstein or Edlstein; 25 July 1903 – 20 June 1944) was a Czechoslovak Zionist, social democrat and the first Jewish Elder in the Theresienstadt ghetto.
 He was murdered in Auschwitz-Birkenau.

 Life and work

-Jakob Edelstein was born into a devout Ashkenazi family in Horodenka at that time in the Austro-Hungarian Empire, nowadays in the Ivano-Frankivsk Oblast, Ukraine.
-His parents were Motl and Mattil Edelstein, he had a sister called Dora.
+Jakob Edelstein was born into a devout Ashkenazi Jewish family in Horodenka, a city then part of the Austro-Hungarian Empire, nowadays in the Ivano-Frankivsk Oblast, Ukraine.
+His parents were Motl and Mattil Edelstein, and he had a sister called Dora.

-During World War I, the family fled Horodenka in 1915 to Brno in Moravia to avoid the Russian army, that organised a pogrom against the Jewish people of the town, nine Jews were hanged in the main street of Horodenka.
-When his family returned after the war to Horodenka, Jakob stayed in Brno to finish his studies at a business school.
+In 1915, during World War I, the family fled Horodenka to Brno in Moravia to avoid the Russian army that incited a pogrom against the Jewish residents of Horodenka: nine Jews were hanged in the main street.
+When his family returned to Horodenka after the war, Jakob stayed in Brno to finish his studies at a business school.
 After his graduation he left Brno for Teplitz in northern Bohemia to work as a traveling salesman.

 Edelstein became a fierce member of the Poale Zion movement and an activist in the Social Democrat Party.
 In 1927 he left the Party and was for two years only active in the Přátelé přírody, a (social democrat movement of nature friends).

 From 1926 Edelstein was involved in the Hechalutz (the pioneer), a Zionist youth organisation and in World War II a resistance movement, later he worked at their head office.

 Edelstein joined in 1929 the Histadrut, an organisation of trade unions for and later in Israel.

 Jakob Edelstein married in 1931 and left Teplitz with his bride Miriam for Prague to work for the Palästina-Amt (Palestine Office of the Zionist movement).
 Beginning 1933 he acted as head of that office, he remained in this position until the office was closed right before the outbreak of the War.

 In 1937 he was for several months very active for the Keren Hayesod (a fund raising organisation) in Jerusalem.

 Before the war Edelstein and his family had the opportunity and the documents for immigration to Eretz Israel, they planned to get to Kibbutz Givat Haim, but Edelstein chose to stay in Czechoslovakia and with his community.